FilipeGood/Youtube-Most-Viewed/README.md

 # Youtube-Most-Viewed
-Try to replicate the "spotify year in review"
+Try to replicate the "spotify year in review".

 I mainly use Youtube to listen to music so I really wanted something like the "spotify year in review" piece.

 This repo, reads your historical youtube data (you need to provide the csv) and them produces multiple graphs and insights about your activity on youtube.